devontaylor0891/onlylocalfood-api/README.md

 You should download postman too!
 It is an app that allows you to access API endpoints (formats the json nicely for you).

 ### Run the project locally

+First grab the env.example and you need to export those variables to your command line by `export RDS_PORT=3306` for example

 Terminal:
 ```
 $ npm start